Patient Rights and Responsibilities

 - Receive prompt and reasonable responses to your requests for service.

-- Considerate, safe and respectful care; and to be free from abuse or harassment.
+- Considerate, safe and respectful care; to be free from abuse or harassment.

-- Have impartial access to care regardless of race, creed, sex, sexual orientation, age, national origin, physical disability, or source of payment.
+- Have impartial access to care regardless of race, sex, sexual orientation, age, physical or mental disability, culture, ethnicity, gender identity, expressions, religion, language or source of payment.

 - Request a consultation or second opinion from another physician.

 - Change physicians or hospitals.

 - Review your hospital bill and received an explanation of charges.

 - Execute an Advance Directive; appoint an individual to make healthcare decisions on your behalf to the extent permitted by law; specify your wishes regarding tissue and organ donation; and have hospital staff and practitioners who provide care in the inpatient hospital setting comply with your wishes in accordance with applicable law.
 Advance Directives that pertain to the withholding or withdrawing of life supporting medical treatment are not applicable to hospital outpatient settings with the exception of Durable(EMS) DNR orders that will be honored if a properly executed order is provided to staff.
 In AH owned physician practices, Advance Directives are addressed on an individual basis.

 - Participate in the consideration of ethical issues that may arise in your care and treatment.